-All children should have a backpack to take their 9x12 folder and artwork home.
+All children should have a full-size backpack to take their 9x12 folder and artwork home.
 Folders do not fit in the smaller backpacks.
 Please bring the backpack to school and empty it at home daily.

 Children should eat before they arrive at preschool.
 PLEASE DO NOT SEND YOUR CHILD WITH BREAKFAST IN HAND!
 The schedule doesn’t allow for it and it will be put in their cubby or thrown away.